boscojwho/BoscoHo/assets/hkscs/privacy.md

 The Application does not gather any personally identifiable information.

-The Application does not gather any information about the location of your mobile device.
+The Application does not gather **any** precise or approximate information about the location of your mobile device.

+The Application collects usage data (e.g. “Favourites”, “Recently Viewed”), and stores this data in the User’s personal iCloud storage.

 **Third Party Access**